guillochon/autoscrobbler/SERVICE_SETUP.md

 # Autoscrobbler Service Setup Guide

-This guide helps you set up autoscrobbler as a systemd service on Raspberry Pi with proper audio device access.
+This guide helps you set up autoscrobbler as a systemd user service on Raspberry Pi with proper audio device access.

 ## Problem